J-Wall/camfi/docs/usage/automatic_image_annotation.rst

        --o validation.json

 This gives us ``validation.json``, which contains the validation data.
-For an example of how to interpret this data see the example `automatic annotation evaluation notebook`_.
+For an example of how to interpret this data see the example notebook :doc:`notebooks/annotation_evaluation`.

-.. _`automatic annotation evaluation notebook`: https://github.com/J-Wall/camfi/blob/main/examples/annotation_evaluation.ipynb